JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 This allows the fetching to happen concurrently.

-Once the fetches have been kicked off, `stringSliceFromChannel` will block until the results are in or the timeout occurs.
+After the fetches have been kicked off, `stringSliceFromChannel` will block until either the results are in or the timeout occurs.

 ```go
 results := stringSliceFromChannel(len(urls), channel)
 ```

-Finally, we can print our results to see which URLs are returned.
+Finally, we can print the results to see which URLs are returned.
 If you run this code in the [Go Playground](https://play.golang.org/p/g3RnP9A26v5), remember to change the timeout number since the random number generator will always return the same results.

 ## Final Thoughts

 Here's the cool thing.
 We started out talking about how Go has first-class concurrency support with goroutines and channels.
 Then we saw how easy it is to implement a complex concurrent pattern, a timeout, with a single channel and a few goroutines.
 Over my next few posts, I hope to show that this was only scratching the surface of what one can do with concurrency in Go.
 I hope you'll check back in.
 (Better yet, [subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to be updated each month about my new posts)

-Finally, this is a pretty neat concurrency pattern, although it's a little unrealistic.
-A good exercise might be to open the [Go Playground](https://play.golang.org/p/g3RnP9A26v5) to see if you can implement these scenarios:
+Finally, even though this is a neat concurrency pattern, it's unrealistic.
+As an exercise you could open the [Go Playground](https://play.golang.org/p/g3RnP9A26v5) to see if you can implement these scenarios:

 * The results should be returned as a JSON object.
 Maybe we could use a struct instead of an array of URLs?
-* A blank page is useless, the code should at least wait until there is ONE result to display.
+* A blank page is useless, the code should at least wait until there is one result to display.

-Enjoy!
+* The [context](https://golang.org/pkg/context/) type is often used with http handlers.
+Can you replace the `time.After` with an expiring context?

 ---

 Hi, I’m Justin Fuller.
-I’m so glad you read my post!
-I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
+Thanks for reading my post.
+Before you go, I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
 All code samples are my own.

 I’d also love to hear from you, please feel free to follow me on [Github](https://github.com/justindfuller) or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!